FISU homepage / EVENTS / Summer Universiades

 In addition to this team, various FISU committees play very important roles in their respective areas in the management of the Summer Universiade, e.g. the Summer Universiade Supervision Committee (CSU), the International Technical Committee (CTI), the International Medical Committee (CMI), the International Control Committee (CIC), the International Press Committee (CIP), etc.

-As of 2017 the list of compulsory sports will be expanded with taekwondo included into the sports programme, as well as archery in 2019.
+As of 2019 the list of compulsory sports will be expanded with archery included into the sports programme, as well as badminton in 2021.
 Optional sports vary from one Summer Universiade to another.
 Depending on their own interests, Organising Committees may choose from the list of the World University Championships (WUC) up to 3 optional sports to be included in their specific sports programme.
-For the most recent Universiades in Shenzhen (CHN) and Kazan (RUS), the total number of sports has reached a peak with 24 and 27 sports featured respectively.
+For the most recent Universiades in Shenzhen (CHN), Kazan (RUS) and Gwangju (KOR) the total number of sports has reached a peak with 24, 27 and 21 sports featured respectively.
 In order to reduce the scale of the Universiade and more easily find future candidate cities, FISU prefers that the number of optional sports remains within a reasonable range, i.e. no more than 3.

 For more information, please contact the SU Department at email@example.com.